 Address the foundational knowledge necessary for teaching students with exceptionalities utilizing the principles of Universal Design.
 Topics include an introduction to disability laws, an overview of the special education process, historical and theoretical frameworks and legal mandates that have shaped the current field of special education, as well as the needs and characteristics of individuals with exceptionalities and an introduction to Universal Design.
 This is the first course in a series leading to eligibility for licensure in Minnesota as an Academic and Behavioral Strategist.

-Focuses on the application of teaching skills in special education classrooms, primary (grades K-4), middle level (grades 5-8), and secondary (grades 9-12, including transition program settings), under the supervision of a licensed teacher.
-Clinical practicum experiences include: planning and teaching lessons designed to meet individual academic and behavioral needs of students who have a range of mild to moderate exceptionalities from the primary disability areas of autism spectrum disorders, developmental cognitive delays, emotional or behavioral disorders, other health disorders, and specific learning disabilities.
+Focuses on the application of teaching skills in special education classrooms, primary (grades K-4), middle level (grades 5-8), and secondary (grades 9-12, including transition program settings).
+Clinical practicum experiences include: planning and teaching lessons designed to meet individual academic and behavioral needs of students who have a range of mild to moderate disabilities, from the primary disability areas of autism spectrum disorders, developmental cognitive delays, emotional or behavioral disorders, other health disorders, and specific learning disabilities.
 The experiences will also include formal observations, participation in school activities, communicating effectively with parents/guardians, and working with general education teachers and school support personnel.
 The seminar component of the course will include a minimum of three synchronous meetings and will provide opportunities to actively explore central educational issues and key concepts related to the education of students with mild/moderate exceptionalities.
 Candidates are supervised and observed by a college faculty member.
 The duration for this second licensure student teaching internship is 4 weeks (150 student contact hours) in length.
 The distribution of hours at each grade band will be determined on an individual basis and may occur over the course of multiple semesters.

 Develop skills necessary for successfully communicating and collaborating with families, educators, related service providers and community resources specific to the programming needs of students with exceptionalities.
 Topics include ethics, knowledge and skills of collaboration, the application of collaboration for consultation, team membership, co-teaching, the supervision of paraprofessionals, and the impact of family and culture on communication and collaboration.